husainv5/Heart-Disease-Prediction/README.md

 - Python 3.x
 - PySpark
-- Matplotlib
+- Databricks
-- Seaborn
+- Matplotlib, Seaborn
 - Scikit-learn
-- Databricks (for cloud-based notebook and SQL)

 ### How to Run the Code